British High Commissioner to Papua New Guinea

 working with PNG to strengthen effectiveness of the Commonweatlh

 The British high commission can’t help with passport enquiries.
 Contact Her Majesty’s Passport Office if you need help.

 Contact us as soon as possible if you need an emergency travel document.

-A list of English speaking lawyers who may be able to help you with official transactions in Papua New Guinea.
+- A list of English speaking lawyers and interpreters.
 Please note that inclusion in this list does not constitute official endorsement by the British Embassy or the UK government.